 The LOBO engine test kit with the DynaVibe prop balancing system is expected to be available to members in April 2016.
 “We think the DynaVibe is a relatively sophisticated but easy tool to use in the field,” Pastusek concluded.
 “It works like a champ.”

 The affordable DynaVibe Classic propeller balancing system is just $1,495 shop for it the DynaVibe online store.
-If you'd like to know more about DynaVibe, please contact us at 405.896.0026, email@example.com, or simply enter your email address in the form below and we'll contact you!
+If you'd like to know more about DynaVibe, please contact us at 405.896.0026, email@example.com, or click on "Contact Us" tab near the bottom of this page to enter your email address or phone number and we’ll contact you!